blogmywiki/smolBASIC/README.md

 - Type 'help' and press enter to see a list of instructions
 - Type commands and run them!

+## Simulator
+There's a very unstable and experimental simulator here: http://suppertime.co.uk/microbit/smolBASIC/demo.html

+It pre-loads the smolBASIC.py program into a text editor.
+Press play to start and type command into the black serial console.
+The simulator supports some very basic physical inputs: buttons, temperature, light and sound.

+You can inspect and modify the source code in the text editor below the serial console, but to save your code you'd need to copy and paste it somewhere else.

 ## To-do list
 There's lots I could add, but I don't want to add too much - it needs to be super-simple.
 For example, I know my Python is shonky and inconsistent, but if it's improved it still needs to be readable by a student new to Python.